7RU7H/Archive/Securing-Networks-And-Systems/Incident-Response/Recovering-Active-Directory.md

 - Limit new artefact creation - no new accounts, GPOs, etc
 	- To prevent failures of appearing adversarial for blue team activity and providing the adversary a addition technique to utilise during this phase
 	- To prevent adversaries going undetected on meeting their objective the lowest of all low hanging fruit possible
+- Resetting Administrative Account passwords
+- Forward logs to the [[SIEM-Solutions]] your organisation's choice'
+- Prepare the disaster recovery plan -
 ## Identification

 #### Considerations